Learn/Design/Import, raster & trace

 How geometry comes in

-The importer chains loose entities into contours: each connected open or closed chain becomes one Design shape, at its original source coordinates.
+The importer chains loose entities into contours: each connected open or closed chain becomes one Design shape.
 Arcs and curves are tessellated into polylines at a tight fixed tolerance, so imported geometry follows the same line-only contract as everything drawn in Design.
 Nesting is detected on import — a top-level contour is automatically grouped with its holes, its islands, and any open chains it contains, so a traced logo arrives as one selectable unit per letter or emblem rather than hundreds of loose contours.

 Layer handling